automatecloud/vsphere_conf/README.md

 ## Overview

-This module automates the setup and configuration steps necessary for the new Puppet Labs Inc. vSphere module:
+This module automates the setup and configuration steps necessary for the new Puppet Labs Inc. vSphere module.

 ## Module Description